tapiwanashe-shamu/imf-financial-inclusion-analysis/README.md

 ![4.
 SME Credit Trends](/images/IMF_SADC_Financial_Access_Dashboard_2025_pages-to-jpg-0006.jpg )

 **Insights:**
-- As shown by the image above, registered accounts in Southern Africa rose sharply from 74M users in 2021 to 126M in 2023.
-However, whilst the number of active accounts rose proportionally within the first year, it suddenly flattened in subsequent years, sitting around 45M as at 2024.
-A closer look at the data reveals a sharp decline of active users in South Africa around 2022-2023.
+- As shown by the image above, registered accounts in Southern Africa rose sharply from 72.6M users in 2021 to 110.9M in 2023.
+However, whilst the number of active accounts rose proportionally within the first year, it suddenly flattened in subsequent years, sitting around 43.9M as at 2024.
+A closer look at the data reveals a sharp decline of active users in South Africa around 2022-2023, from 788.3k active users, to 336.1k the following year.
 - In terms of mobile transaction activity, Zimbabwe dominates with at least 35% of the region's total mobile transactions from 2020-2023.
-This followed by Zambia with at least 11%, followed by Mozambique with a minimum of 7%.
+This followed by Zambia with at least 11%, then Mozambique with a minimum of 7%.

 **Recommendations:**